-5.1.6 Exploration Plan of Operations with Ten Drill Sites for Permitting Submitted, Exploration Plans
+6.1.6 Approved Exploration Plan of Operations with Ten Drill Sites, Exploration Plans

-On April 8, 2020, the Company announced that it submitted an Exploration Plan of Operations ("the Plan") to the United States Forest Service ("USFS") in furtherance of the Company's planned drill program at the Caldera gold project, Nevada.
+On April 8, 2020, the Company announced that it submitted an Exploration Plan of Operations ("the Plan") to the USFS in furtherance of the Company's planned drill program at the Caldera gold project, Nevada.
 The Plan includes up to 10 drill targets in five separate mineralized areas.

-The work that the Company has completed to date represents a major step towards drill testing the potential of the Caldera project.
-The Company has elected for its drill program to focus on 10 targets from no less than 33 targets within five of the eight distinct gold mineralized areas at Caldera.
+The previous work that the Company completed allowed the progression to drill testing the potential of the Caldera project.
+The Company elected for its drill program to focus on 10 targets from the 33 targets within five of the eight distinct gold mineralized areas at Caldera.
 Figure 3 below outlines the locations of the 10 drill sites, each having the potential to deliver a high grade intersect.